AdrienLE/AdrienLE.github.io/_pages/about.md

 My research interests are reinforcement learning (particularly exploration and quality-diversity inspired approaches) and AI safety (particularly moral alignment).
 More recently I have been researching emergent complexity in multi-agent environments.

-Prior to OpenAI, I was an AI resident (supervised by Jeff Clune and Kenneth O. Stanley) and then a research scientist (managed by Joel Lehman) at Uber AI Labs.
+Prior to OpenAI, I was an AI resident and then a research scientist at Uber AI Labs.
 Before transitioning to a research career, I was a software engineer at Quora.

 ---